 BIB 593.
 History of the English Bible.
 3 hours.
-Su.
-2013.
 Short Course.
+Offered on sufficient demand.

 A study of the history of the Bible's development with emphasis on its translation into the English language.
 Modern English translations will be surveyed and evaluated within the context of their stated goals and methodologies.